-- Assignment 1 (covers Units 1-5) - Assignment 2 (covers Units 6-10)
+- Assignment 1: Consists of eighteen questions (covering Units 1-5). - Assignment 2: Consists of eighteen questions (covering Units 6-10)

 Although you may find it convenient to answer the assigned problems in the briefest possible way, you should get into the habit of showing all your work.
 This strategy enables the marker to identify where you are having trouble with concepts or mathematical skills.
 Once you have answered all the questions in a particular assignment, submit it for marking by uploading it to the appropriate drop box.
 Scanned copies of your handwritten solutions are acceptable.